What is Accreditation?

 Recognized Leader in Private Duty Accreditation

-As a nationally recognized leader in Private Duty Accreditation, ACHC offers a collaborative survey approach designed to enhance business operations and ensure the highest-quality patient care.
+As a recognized leader in Private Duty Accreditation, ACHC offers a collaborative survey approach designed to enhance business operations and ensure the highest-quality patient care.
 Our Surveyors are Registered Nursed (RNs) with home care experience who understand the unique home care landscape.

 Developed specifically for the private-pay home care setting, ACHC’s realistic standards help providers succeed in meeting industry best practices.